 Photoshop natively supports HDR for 32-bit documents.
 However, 32-bit mode is missing several important tools, such as:

-Smart Sharpen (which is available in 32-bits, but clips HDR values)
+- Smart Sharpen (which is technically available in 32-bits, but clips HDR values)

 Lumenzia offers an option to create 16-bit HDR images so that you may use these tools.
 This feature is invoked when you are working on a 32-bit image and click the selective color or color balance icon in Lumenzia (if you wish to convert for other reasons, just click one of these and delete the unnecessary layer).
 Note that this feature requires Adobe After Effects.

 This conversion is done by encoding the image using a PQ transfer function instead of a standard gamma.
 This means that the 0.0 - 1.0 range of 16-bit values is mapped to 0 - 10,000 nits (which would be 0.0 - 100.0 in 32-bit values).
 This enables HDR image display in any bit-depth, but has several important considerations: